-Can exposure to nature really reduce stress?
+Can exposure to nature really reduce stress and boost your mood?
 We look at the effects of green space exposure and what research says about ecotherapy.

 When many of us feel stressed, angry, or upset, we go for walks to “clear our heads.”
 There’s some truth to this idea that being outside in nature can help alleviate stress and help you refocus.